 1. Intro

 While wildfires are a natural and necessary part of Californian ecosystems, warmer-than-average temperatures and severe drought conditions in the past few years have exacerbated the risks associated with these destructive forces of nature, resulting in longer fire seasons and increased danger from explosively dry conditions [1].
 According to the USDA Forest Service: “In the West, climate change and other factors have contributed to hotter, drier, and longer fire seasons, on average 60 to 70 days longer than in the prior decade” [2], and, “in FY 2014...The continued severe drought in California magnified the challenges presented by high fuel loads and dry conditions, so any wildfire that occurred there had the potential to become a catastrophic event” [3].
 In addition, erratic fire behavior from regional weather patterns such as Santa Ana winds, and the hilly or mountainous terrain characteristic of much of California often contribute to fire responders’ difficulty in monitoring and assessing active burns [4].
 Increasingly, fire responders are turning to remote sensing technologies which enhance their ability to respond to fires quickly and effectively.
 This is taking place on a federal level, with the US Forest Service Remote Sensing Activities Center (RSAC) leading the way nationally with programs that “provide technology evaluation and development and training support in the use of remote sensing, GIS, image processing, and GPS” [5].
-This is also taking place on regional levels, for example, the recent five-year partnership between the such as the California Department of Forestry and Fire Protection (CAL FIRE) and NASA which explored the use of uninhabited aerial vehicles (UAVs) with thermal sensors for hotspot detection [6].
+This is also taking place on regional levels, for example, the recent five-year partnership between the California Department of Forestry and Fire Protection (CAL FIRE) and NASA which explored the use of uninhabited aerial vehicles (UAVs) with thermal sensors for hotspot detection [6].

 In this paper we present results from a study of a new application for NASA’s airborne L-band radar sensor, the Uninhabited Aerial Vehicle Synthetic Aperture Radar (UAVSAR).
 We conducted this study in partnership with CAL FIRE and RSAC, two agencies that are committed to exploring and increasing the use of remote sensing technology in the field of fire response.
 While the use of remote sensing for post-fire response is well-established, fire-response agencies are generally limited when it comes to use of remote sensing technology in the field during an active fire response.
 These limitations are due to the relatively coarse spatial and temporal resolutions of non-commercial fire-detecting technologies.
 For example, thermal imagery from infrared-detecting sensors can be used to identify fire perimeters and hot spots.
 Non-commercial satellite-based thermal imaging has a minimum spatial resolution of thirty meters (the Landsat series) and minimal temporal resolution of one day (NASA’s Moderate Resolution Imaging Spectroradiometer - MODIS).
 Much finer spatial resolution imagery is available through the US Forest Service’s National Infrared Operations (NIROPs) Center in Boise, ID, which is frequently used by agencies responding to large or rapidly increasing fires.
 The NIROPs unit uses airborne infrared sensors that are mounted on three different airplanes that fly out of Idaho.
 [DO WE NEED A CITATION HERE?]
 NIROPs collects data at night when the effects of solar irradiation are minimal and delivers fine-resolution fire perimeter and hotspot maps after a few hours to the fire responder agencies.
 Unfortunately, NIROPs is useful in gathering data only during the night and serves other Western states, limiting the amount of data that can be collected in California.